-The domain of the nonlinear operator $\N_{\x}$, is a space of functions satisfying the initial or the boundary conditions of the problem.
+The domain of the nonlinear operator $\N_{\x}$ is a suitable space of functions satisfying the initial or the boundary conditions of the problem.
 In the conjugate flow theory, however, the operator $\N_{\x}(u)$ acts on both $u$ and $\x$ and therefore it implicitly identifies two different domains, one within the space of fields $\U$ and the other one within the configuration space $\X$.
 These two domains will be denoted by $D_\U(\N_{\x})\subseteq \U$ and $D_\X(\N_{\x})\subseteq \X$, respectively (see figure \ref{fig:duality}).
 The range of the operator $\N_{\x}$ will be denoted by $R(\N_{\x})\subseteq \V$.
-The next fundamental step in the functional setting of the conjugate flow theory of field equations is to introduce duality parings between the linear spaces $\U$, $\V$ and the locally linear one $\X$ through non-degenerate \emph{local bilinear forms} \cite{Venturi2,Magri}.
+The next fundamental step in the functional setting of the conjugate flow theory is to introduce duality parings between the linear spaces $\U$, $\V$ and the locally linear one $\X$ through non-degenerate \emph{local bilinear forms} \cite{Venturi2,Magri}.
 To this end, let us define

-The subscripts $u$ and $\x$ in Eqs. (\ref{Local1}) and (\ref{Local2}) emphasize the fact that such forms depend also on $u$ and $\x$, respectively (in a possibly nonlinear way).
+The subscripts $u$ and $\x$ in Eqs. (\ref{Local1}) and (\ref{Local2}) emphasize the fact that such forms depend also on $u$ and $\x$, in a possibly nonlinear way.
 An explicit expression of (\ref{Local1}) will be given in section \ref{sec:classical action}.
-For the moment we simply observe that, locally, the forms (\ref{Local1}) and (\ref{Local2}) can be put in a correspondence through the linear transformations defined by Eqs. (\ref{conj2}) and (\ref{conj1}).
+The forms (\ref{Local1}) and (\ref{Local2}) can be put in a correspondence through the linear transformations defined by Eqs. (\ref{conj2}) and (\ref{conj1}).
 In fact, as shown in figure \ref{fig:duality}, the elements of $D_\U(\N_{\x})$ in the neighborhood of a certain $u$ are in correspondence with the elements of $D_\X(\N_{\x})$ in the neighborhood of a certain $\x$.
-In practice, such a correspondence can be established locally through the linear operators $\delta u/ \delta \x$ and $\delta \x/ \delta u$.
+In practice, such correspondence can be established locally through the linear operators $\delta u/ \delta \x$ and $\delta \x/ \delta u$.
 For instance, by using Eq. (\ref{conj2}) we obtain